makersacademy/acebook-rails-template/README.md

 - appear with newest post first
 - can have new lines in them
 - show the date they were posted

+## Outstanding User Stories

+Signed in users can:
+- Send each other friend requests
+- Accept friend requests
+- Reject friend requests

 ### The Technical Challenge